 Bruce Chapman is the same Blog Distributor "CEO" that contacted Dean Saliba, a seasoned freelance writer and disgruntled Blog Distributor user, to state:

 I am assuming that your complaint is about not getting paid.
 Our payment policy clearly states that bloggers outside of the United States get paid when they accumulate $100 in billings.
 You have only accumulated $72 in billings due.
-You should not be complaining about not getting paid when you have not met the standard billing amount.Curious as to whether or not Mr. Chapman had any ideas to rekindle Blog Distributor, I checked in on his blog, Twitter account, and Google + account.
-Fortunately, it seems that Mr. Chapman has moved on from the now defunct Blog Distributor and currently works with DD Corp, a content-managing software company.
-Good for him; it appears that his most recent endeavors have been far more successful than Blog Distributor was—I am sure he learned some valuable lessons, but knowing that weight loss can only be done through a calorie deficit makes me wonder if this is another elaborate scam.
+You should not be complaining about not getting paid when you have not met the standard billing amount.Curious as to whether or not Mr. Chapman had any ideas to rekindle Blog Distributor, I did a little Google research.
+Fortunately, it seems that Mr. Chapman has moved on from the now defunct Blog Distributor and currently works selling weight loss products.
+I would hope that he has learned some valuable lessons, but knowing that weight loss can only be done through a calorie deficit makes me wonder if this is another elaborate scam.

 So, what do we do now?

 There's not really much you can do, honestly.
 Unless Blog Distributor owes you a large sum of money, the court fees associated with a lawsuit seem hardly worth it.
 If you were owed a large sum of money, chances are, Blog Distributor has paid you since their closing.
 Bruce Chapman, CEO, seems to have put the whole incident behind him so I think it's safe to say that so can we.

 If you want to prevent this from happening to you and others, then educate other bloggers about "paid to write" platforms and the importance of research before signing up.
 Of course, with Blog Distributor, there was little to no evidence of their non-payment being that they were a new company.
 This is precisely why it's so important for people to write about their experiences, good or bad.